expverhno3/leetcode-repo/README.md

 - id: 2038
 - name: nearest-exit-from-entrance-in-maze
-- tag: Breadth-First Search, Array, Matrix
+- tag: Breadth-First Search, Array, Matrix, MARK
+- how
+  - use queue
+  - pay attention to WHEN mark visited
+    - mark when pop out queue -> there will a lot of duplicate positions are appended to queue

 ### 腐烂的橘子